sayeemabdullah/React-Cribsheet/README.md

 ## Async Actions

-First we will define ur user types inside our `userTypes` as below:
+First, we will define our user types inside our `userTypes` as below:

 ``` js